-American civil rights bills and affirmative action from the last century serve as iconic accomplishments of the Dr. Kings, Malcolm X’s, Bakers, Parks etc. eras.
-Yet as binding as these laws are they are constantly threatened by remaining and growing segregationist, and often are broken as often as a speed limit.
-This may always happen in education, employment, housing criminal justice and other segments of daily life.
+American civil rights bills and affirmative action from the last century serve as iconic accomplishments of the Dr. Kings, Malcolm X’s, Bakers, Parks, etc. eras.
+Yet as binding, as these laws are they are constantly threatened by remaining and growing segregationist, and often are broken as often as a speed limit.
+This may always happen in education, employment, housing criminal justice, and other segments of daily life.

-We still hear whites tell us ‘go back where you came from’ as well as code words and phrases like ‘take our country back,’ have replaced Nigger.
-Sadly, the black community as a whole doesn’t debate this loud or convincing enough and the progressive white (liberal) community have remained silent.
+We still hear whites tell us ‘go back where you came from as well as code words and phrases like ‘take our country back,’ have replaced Nigger.
+Sadly, the black community as a whole doesn’t debate this loud or convincing enough and the progressive white (liberal) community has remained silent.

-Stokley Carmichael once said to expect our non-violence protest to convert the values of the white conscience for a better humanity we must never forget that the white man has no conscience.
-We were brought here as free labor and the white America will accept nothing less than assimilation from blacks.
+Stokley Carmichael once said to expect our non-violence protest to convert the values of the white conscience for better humanity we must never forget that the white man has no conscience.
+We were brought here as free labor and white America will accept nothing less than assimilation from blacks.
 To do that allows white control of our destiny.